Experience A Full Day in Paris: Private Tour with Car Service

 Standing over all of this, surveilling the city from the very summit of Montmartre, is the Basilica of Sacré-Coeur.
 Initiated in the 1870s, it was intended as an expression of mourning and repentance in the wake of violence and disaster.
 It is a call to remembrance, to respect for roots, and an invitation to learn from history and forge a path into the future, even in the darkest of times.
 The view out over the City of Lights is unparalleled.
 You are above the city, but still a part of it, both embracing and being embraced by it.

 This is not merely a tour of city’s monuments and attractions.
-It is an experience of a day in the life of one of the most extraordinary cities in the world, accompanied by an expert resident Guide.
+It is an experience of a day in the life of one of the most extraordinary cities in the world, accompanied by an expert local guide.